 Newman as Anglican

-John Henry Newman was born in London on 21 February 1801 – more than two hundred years ago.
-He was the eldest of six children – three boys and three girls.
-His mother was of French Huguenot stock (we have a Huguenot cemetery across the Green on Merrion Row) and she took a special interest in John Henry’s religious education, instilling in him what he was later to describe as ‘bible religion’.
+Born in London on 21 February 1801, John Henry Newman was the eldest of six children.
+His mother, of French Huguenot stock, took a special interest in his religious education, instilling in him what he later described as ‘bible religion’.

-At the age of seven John Henry was sent away to boarding school at Ealing, where he received an excellent foundation in Latin and literature.
+At the age of seven John Henry matriculated as a boarder to Ealing, where he received an excellent foundation in Latin and literature.
 As a young adolescent he began to have religious doubts as a result of his reading Enlightenment authors such as David Hume, Thomas Paine and Voltaire.
 It was one of his teachers, Reverend Walter Mayers, who saved his faith and converted him to a kind of Calvinistic Evangelicalism by lending him books that would have a lasting effect of his religious attitudes.
 He began to have a firm conviction of the truth contained in Holy Scripture and in the ancient creeds and the overriding importance of holiness.

 In the spring of 1817 John Henry Newman moved to the university, enrolling as a student at Trinity College, Oxford.
 There he spent the next three years deepening his knowledge of mathematics and the Greek and Latin classics.
 For recreation he took solitary walks and played the violin, abstaining from rowdy student parties.
 Although he was expected to pass his examinations in December 1820, with high honours, he suffered a nervous collapse and did poorly.
 But he continued to read and in 1822 he won a fellowship at Oriel College.
 One of his tutors, Richard Whately, who in later years was to become Anglican Archbishop of Dublin, trained him to think and to speak with a precision governed by Aristotle’s logic and weaned him from his rather emotional Evangelical piety.